 - “He was straightforward and accomplished each thing he said he would!”

-Jared has experience litigating complex employment claims, such as discrimination, harassment, retaliation, wrongful termination, and wage and hour violations.
+Jared is a proven and experienced attorney in employment claims, suchas discrimination, harassment, retaliation, wrongful termination, and wage and hour violations.
 He was involved in an employment case where the employer was represented by a well-known national defense firm.
 After several strategic decisions and shortly before trial, Jared obtained a very favorable settlement for his client nearly seven times the amount of the best and final offer at mediation.
+Jared has experience defending employers in employment litigation, which give him a very unique and well-rounded perspective in handling similar cases for employees.

 Representing Several Kinds of Professionals